SEN Information Report for The Bawburgh School 2017-18

 Members of staff such as the class teacher, teaching assistants, SENCo, are readily available for pupils who wish to discuss issues and concerns.

 All members of our staff are PATHS trained and the children are taught to understand their emotions through a comprehensive set of lessons following the PATHS philosophy.
+More recently the school has begun to follow the principles of JONK to further embed good learning practices.

 Pupils with medical needs